-Yesterday I mentioned some of the Daily Getaways deals for Week 3 (this week) that might be good values.
+Yesterday I mentioned some of the Daily Getaways deals for Week 3 that might be good values.
 Today I’ll cover Week 4, which has some expensive packages I’m not likely to buy but also some slightly cheaper options that actually piqued my interest.

 When discussing Week 3, I recommended Hilton HHonors points because they can be used just about anywhere, as well as offers from The Venetian and The Palazzo because they basically provided an upgrade to a suite for the same price of a standard room and are quality hotels.
 Week 4 brings us more Hilton HHonors points in the same denominations and prices.
 Thursday of Week 4 also brings us more budget hotels—Comfort Inn brands this time—which unfortunately don’t have the transfer benefits of Wyndham’s points.
 Such hotels are normally cheap to begin with, and these deals aren’t compelling enough to pay in advance.